pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 Optional:

-- `search_attributes` (List of String) A list of LDAP attributes returned from search and available for mapping.
+- `search_attributes` (Set of String) A list of LDAP attributes returned from search and available for mapping.

 Read-Only: